 Family Income and Savings

-In 2018, family income and savings contributed to almost half (47%) of the $26,458 average that was spent per student on tuition3.
-With 34% of that amount coming from income and savings of a child’s parents, we encourage families to save for their child’s education as early as possible, even though it may feel like a less important expense as the money isn’t needed until 15 years down the road.
+In 2021, parent and student income and savings contributed to over half (53%) of the $26,373 average that was spent per student on tuition3.
+With 45% of that amount coming from income and savings of a child’s parents, we encourage families to save for their child’s education as early as possible, even though it may feel like a less important expense as the money isn’t needed until 15 years down the road.
 A my529 account is a great tool that we use with our Clients to save adequately for college payments.
 You can find more information about our use of my529 plans in this post.
-While a large portion of this source pulls from the pockets of our adults, Sallie Mae points out that in 2018, students themselves contribute about 13% to college tuition through their own income savings.
+While a large portion of this source pulls from the pockets of our adults, Sallie Mae points out that in 2021, students themselves contribute about 8% to college tuition through their own income savings.
 Read more about how we work with families to help children build financial literacy skills that can help them save for their own education.

 Scholarships and Grants